minhduc-phung/4IF-AGILE/README.md

 3. In the project, go to `Tools > Libraries` and click on the `+` button.
 4. Select `Java` and select the `lib` folder of the JavaFX SDK.
 5. Click `OK`.
-6. In the project, go to `Run > Set Project Configuration` and select the `Run` tab.
+6. In the project properties (right-click the , go to `Run > Set Project Configuration` and select the `Run` tab.
 7. Click on the `+` button and select `VM Options`.
 8. Enter the following line:
 ```